YiranJing/Coronavirus-Epidemic-COVID-19/README.en.md

       - **Under the most optimistic estimate, the maximum infected case in Wuhan: more than 14000 (peak, not cumulative)** (_the peak of red line of the plot below._) **And the cumulative number of cases in the whole period is around 50 thousand** (_the green line_).
       - **Truth 1**: Consider inadequate medical resources and under-reported official data, Maximum infected case (peak, not cumulative) in Wuhan might between 16000 and 25000
       - **Truth 2**: Risk of transmission is still high between 23 Jan and 04 Feb, and begin to decrease after 5 Feb.
          > Based on official news on 2 Feb, cases cannot be detected immediately, also not perfect isolation.
-Under this situation, Maximum infected case (peak, not cumulative) in Wuhan can more than 100 thousand or even 150 thousand.
+Under this situation, Maximum infected case (peak, not cumulative) in Wuhan can more than 100 thousand or even 150 thousand. (suppose k=2)

          > Update: 3 new hospitals begin to accept patents after 5 Feb.(can accept around 6 thousand patients total).
 Now the risk of transmission is decrease, since more patients can be in hospitals and isolated.